leeaz97/IDC_OS_Advance/hw3/groupPart/GroupProgramming.md

 - (a.1) What is the size of the guest (physical) memory?
 How and where in the code does the hypervisor allocate it?
 At what host (virtual) address is this memory mapped?

     - 0x200000 == 2097152 == pow(2,21) == 2 MB bytes of memory is allocated as the RAM for the guest. print in kvm-hello-world.c line 107. (in function `vm_init`)
-    - in kvm-hello-world.c line 109, the hypervisor allocate the guest (physical) address:
+    - in kvm-hello-world.c line 109, the hypervisor allocates ocate the guest (physical) address:
     - `vm->mem = mmap(NULL, mem_size, PROT_READ | PROT_WRITE, MAP_PRIVATE | MAP_ANONYMOUS | MAP_NORESERVE, -1, 0);`
     - The host (virtual) address is this memory mapped print in kvm-hello-world.c line 113. (in function `vm_init`)

 - (a.2) Besides the guest memory, what additional memory is allocated?
 What is stored in that memory?
 Where in the code is this memory allocated?
 At what host/guest? (virtual/physical?) address is it located?

-    -  The additional allocated memory is vCPU. vCPU is the abbreviation for virtual centralized processing unit. vCPU represents a portion or share of the underlying, physical CPU that is assigned to a particular VM.
+    - The additionally allocated memory is vCPU. vCPU is the abbreviation for the virtual centralized processing unit. vCPU represents a portion or share of the underlying, physical CPU that is assigned to a particular VM.
     - memory allocated in the host as a virtual address:
     - `vcpu->kvm_run = mmap(NULL, vcpu_mmap_size, PROT_READ | PROT_WRITE, MAP_SHARED, vcpu->fd, 0);` in kvm-hello-world.c line 154 (in function `vcpu_init`)
     - Print the virtual address in kvm-hello-world.c line 157. (in function `vcpu_init`)

-The hypervisor then formats the guest memory and registers, to prepare for its execution.
-(From here on, assume _"long"_ mode).
+From here on, assume _"long"_ mode.

 - (a.3) The guest memory area is setup to contain the guest code, the guest page table, and a stack.
 For each of these, identify where in the code it is setup, and the address range it occupies (both guest-physical and host-virtual).